zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Kyoko says that she thinks that she and Ernie should leave.
 S he says that they should let their real estate agent hold the open house  – “to hold an open house” means to have an open house – “without us looking over he r shoulder.”
 “To look over (someone’s) shoulder” is an expression that means to wa tch another person’s work very closely, to pay careful attention to what  another person is doing, especially when that person doesn’t want you watchi ng them.
 So you’re doing something at your desk in your office and your boss co mes over and looks at what you are doing and watches you work, you might s ay to him, “Why are you looking over my shoulder?”
 He may, or she, may not actual ly be looking over your shoulder, that is looking down at your desk with thei r head above your shoulder.
 It’s the expression that we use to mean to wat ch someone else working when they don’t really want you watching them w orking.

 Ernie says, “We’re not looking over her shoulder.
 I just want to sit in this car to see how many people go in and out.”
 So they’re not i n the house; they’re sitting in their car outside of the house.
 Kyoko says, “You know, t here’ll be a lot of lookie-loos.”
 A “lookie-loo” is an informal expression for someone who likes to see what is happening, especially someone who doesn’t real ly need to see it.
-So in this case, lookie-loos would be people, as I mentioned  earlier, who go to the open house and don’t want to buy the house, they just w ant to see the house.
+So in this case, lookie-loos would be people, as I mentioned  earlier, who go to the open house and don’t want to buy the house, they just want to see the house.
 Kyoko says, “And plus (meaning in addition), there’ll be a sign-in sheet, so we will be able to see afterwards how many people stopped in.”
 A “sign-in sheet” is a piece of paper where everyone who is participating or  attending a certain event puts his or her name, sometimes the address and the phon e number.
 In open houses, real estate agents asks everyone who comes into the ho use to sign the sign-in sheet, mainly to get their name and telephone number and call them later to see if they’re interested in selling their house or interested in buying the house.
 It is also proof to the owners of the house that people  came and looked at the house.
 The term “sign-in sheet” can be used for any eve nt, anything that you want people, when they first come to, to put down the ir name, sometimes their signature.
 So Kyoko is telling Ernie that they don’t ne ed to sit there and watch everyone going into the house, they can just look at the si gn-in sheet later.

 Ernie says, “Hey, someone’s coming in now.”
 Someone is go ing into their house.
 Kyoko says, “That’s the stager.
 She’s making some last-minut e changes.”
 A “stager” (stager) is a person whose job it is to make the home look nice.